English to Chinese Dictionary

 Search:

-Did you mean: hell heal hall hill hello howl hull hail ?
+Did you mean: hell heal hall hill howl hello hull hail ?

 gēn heel / to follow closely / to go with / (of a woman) to marry sb / with / compared with / to / towards / and (joining two nouns)